Dale Carnegie

 Named a Top Leadership Training Company (TrainingIndustry.com)

-Winner of 2020 Training Magazine Network Choice Awards (multiple categories)
+Winner of Training Magazine Network Choice Awards

-110th anniversary and launch of Dale Carnegie eVolve
+110-year anniversary; launch of Dale Carnegie eVolve

-Selected as Top 10 Transformative Business in America (CEO Forum Group)
+Recognized as Top 10 Transformative Business in America (CEO Forum Group)

 Key Achievement Ages